Genuine Presence Assurance: Ensuring Secure Video Conferencing

 Prank calling?

 How did this happen?
 Each Zoom conference provides a randomly generated ID number that’s used by participants to gain access to a meeting.
 It was discovered that these IDs were easy to guess, enabling anyone to get into meetings.
-Zoom improved their security posture, but damage has been done to the company’s reputation, and issues with user confidence remain.
+Zoom improved its security posture, but damage has been done to the company’s reputation, and issues with user confidence remain.

 Our Solution Is ‘iProoving’